Borrowing Information from an Unidentifiable Model: Guaranteed Efficiency Gain with a Dichotomized Outcome in the External Data: Introduction

 To address this challenge, we begin by identifying all possible estimating equations derived from the combined data.
-Specifically, as detailed in Section~\ref{sec:pro:eif}, we identify the orthogonal complement of the nuisance tangent space, $\Lambda^\perp$, whose elements yield regular and asymptotically linear (RAL) estimators for $\bb$.
-Furthermore, we derive the efficient score function within $\Lambda^\perp$, corresponding to the semiparametric efficiency bound for estimating $\bb$.
-To construct an estimator based on this efficient score function, we recognize that knowledge of the error distribution in the target data, $f(\epsilon,\x)$, is critical.
+Specifically, as detailed in Section~\ref{sec:pro:eif}, we identify the orthogonal complement of the nuisance tangent space, whose elements yield regular and asymptotically linear (RAL) estimators for the parameter of interest.
+Furthermore, we derive the efficient score function corresponding to the semiparametric efficiency bound for estimating this parameter.
+To construct an estimator based on this efficient score function, we recognize that knowledge of the error distribution in the target data is critical.
 However, estimating this component accurately is nontrivial.
-As a solution, we propose an estimator $\wt\bb\eff^*$ that uses a potentially misspecified error distribution, $f^*(\epsilon,\x)$, instead.
+As a solution, we propose an estimator that uses a potentially misspecified error distribution instead.
 Remarkably, the resulting locally efficient score function retains the mean-zero property, making it a valid estimating equation.
 The corresponding estimator and its theoretical properties are presented in Section~\ref{sec:pro:est1}.
-A minor limitation of the estimator introduced in Section~\ref{sec:pro:est1} is that, in theory, it may not always be more efficient than a comparable estimator based solely on the target data, literally the weighted least square (WLS) estimator $\wt\bb\ls^*$.
-To explicitly quantify the efficiency gain from incorporating external data, we propose a second estimator $\wh\bb^*$ in Section~\ref{eff_gain}, which guarantees improved efficiency compared to the target-data-only WLS estimator $\wt\bb\ls^*$.
+A minor limitation of the estimator introduced in Section~\ref{sec:pro:est1} is that, in theory, it may not always be more efficient than a comparable estimator based solely on the target data, literally the weighted least squares (WLS) estimator.
+To explicitly quantify the efficiency gain from incorporating external data, we propose a second estimator in Section~\ref{eff_gain}, which guarantees improved efficiency compared to the target-data-only WLS estimator.
 Finally, in Sections~\ref{sec:sim} and \ref{sec:data}, we evaluate the numerical performance of the proposed estimators through simulated datasets and a real-world data application.
+All the proofs are collected in the supplementary materials.